lukaruna/heracles/README.md

 ##### Implementation steps for the backend
 - Create the basic express application;
 - Write tests for the backend.
-For a given input, a given output would be returned.
+For a given input, we have an expected output.
 Boundary-value analysis is critical here.
 I have also added tests for different types, SQL injection, and much more from the big list of naughty strings (Never heard of it before, and I loved it!)
 - Write the code until all tests pass;
 - What if the tests are bad?
 Mutation testing for the win.
 Run mutation tests (I used stryker), make sure the tests are good too;